Six Flags Launches A ’30-Hour Couples Coffin Challenge,’ And It’s Just As Creepy As It Sounds

 “Anyone who gets out of their coffin for any reason, with the exception of the designated bathroom and meal breaks, will be automatically disqualified and not eligible to win the contest,” the website for Six Flags notes.

 The event is to mark Six Flag’s “Fright Fest” festival that takes place in late September and October for Halloween.
-That means that the in addition to spending an unpleasant 30 hours in a coffin, other creepy surprises are planned to keep coffin-dwellers on their toes.
+That means that in addition to spending an unpleasant 30 hours in a coffin, other creepy surprises are planned to keep coffin-dwellers on their toes.
 In other words, it’s not just the discomfort, claustrophobia, and creepiness that will make the experience unpleasant.

 The amusement park has already given some hints as to what obstacles it will be employing to weed out the weak.
 For example, participants will be exposed to fog and other extreme weather conditions, dramatic lightning, and the warning that Fright Fest “ghouls” will be “lurking” in the darkness.